Beverage Container Recycling

-- SB 1013 (Atkins, Chapter 610, Statutes of 2022) was approved by Governor Newsom on September 27, 2022 and became effective on January 1, 2023.
-This legislative bill brings wine and distilled spirits into the California Beverage Container Recycling Program, introduces new grant programs, expands the convenience zones and significantly modifies the role of dealers in the BCRP.
+- SB 1013 (Atkins, Chapter 610, Statutes of 2022) was approved by Governor Newsom on September 27, 2022, and became effective on January 1, 2023.
+This legislative bill brings wine and distilled spirits into the California Beverage Container Recycling Program, introduces new grant programs, expands the convenience zones, and significantly modifies the role of dealers in the BCRP.

-> - AB 793: Beverage Container Postconsumer Plastic Minimum Content Standard.
-Assembly Bill 793 (Ting and Irwin, Chapter 115, Statutes of 2020) requires beverages sold by a beverage manufacturer to have a postconsumer plastic recycled content standard of 15 percent beginning January 1, 2022, increasing to 25 percent on 2025 and 50 percent on 2030.
+- AB 793: Beverage Container Postconsumer Plastic Minimum Content Standard.
+Assembly Bill 793 (Ting and Irwin, Chapter 115, Statutes of 2020) requires beverages sold by a beverage manufacturer to have a postconsumer plastic recycled content standard of 15 percent beginning January 1, 2022, increasing to 25 percent in 2025 and 50 percent in 2030.
 For more information, follow this link to our Plastic Minimum Content Standards web page.

-> Find A Nearby Recycling Center
+Find A Nearby Recycling Center

 Just enter your ZIP code to find a bottle & can redemption center near you.